ethereum/go-ethereum/src/pages/docs/fundamentals/sync-modes.md

 description: Introduction to Geth's sync modes
 ---

 Syncing is the process by which Geth catches up to the latest Ethereum block and current global state.
 There are several ways to sync a Geth node that differ in their speed, storage requirements and trust assumptions.
-Now that Ethereum uses proof-of-stake based consensus,. a consensus client is required for Geth to sync.
+Now that Ethereum uses proof-of-stake based consensus, a consensus client is required for Geth to sync.

 ## Full nodes